 What is Myotherapy?

-Myotherapy is a specialist form of soft tissue therapy, which focuses on the assessment, treatment, and rehabilitation of musculoskeletal pain and dysfunction, and general discomfort.
+Myotherapy is a specialised form of soft tissue therapy, which focuses on the assessment, treatment, and rehabilitation of musculoskeletal pain and dysfunction, and general discomfort.

 There are many causes of dysfunction and injury, including occupational, postural and recreational stresses, faulty biomechanics, muscular imbalances, trauma or overuse, and musculoskeletal illness or disease, all of which Myotherapy can assist.